Boundedness of hyperbolic varieties: Introduction

 In this work, we study varieties such that every integral subvariety is of general type, and we prove that such a variety is bounded (\autoref{defn:bounded}).
 This result fits into the conjectures of Demailly and Lang as follows.

-Let $L$ be an algebraically closed field of characteristic zero and let $X/L$ be a smooth projective variety.
+Let $L$ be an algebraically closed field of characteristic zero and let $X/L$ be a projective variety.
 Conjectures of Demailly and Lang claim that the condition that every integral subvariety of $X$ is of general type is equivalent to that condition that $X$ is algebraically hyperbolic i.e., for every ample line bundle $\mathcal{L}$ on $X$, there is a real number $\alpha({X,\mathcal{L}})$ depending only on $X$ and $\mathcal{L}$ such that for every smooth projective curve $C$ over $L$ and every $L$-morphism $f\colon C\to X$, the inequality $\deg_Cf^*\mathcal{L} \leq \alpha({X,\mathcal{L}})g(C)$ holds where $g(C)$ is the genus of $C$.
 By work of \cite{Bloch26, Ochiai77, Kawamata, Demailly} (respectively, \cite{Ein:SubvaritiesGeneral,Voisin:ConjectureClemens2, Pacienz:SubvarietiesGeneralType}), we know that this conjecture holds for a closed subvariety of an abelian variety (respectively, general hypersurfaces of sufficiently large degree).
+This conjecture also holds for projective varieties which admit a large local system by \cite{Brunebarbe:HyperbolicityLarge}.

 The main result of this paper states that if every integral subvariety of $X$ is of general type, there exists an integer $\alpha(X,\mathcal{L},g(C))$ depending on $X,\cL,$ and $g(C)$, such that $\deg_Cf^*\mathcal{L} \leq \alpha(X,\mathcal{L},g(C)).$